Lead generation through homepage optimization

 - applying for fleet business programs

-User activities on Mobile (which mirror the mobile app):
+User activities on responsive mobile (which mirror the mobile app):

 - redeem and track rewards